afcastano/aws-gcp-migration/README.md

 1. Authenticate using the service account: `gcloud auth activate-service-account --key-file=$GCLOUD_KEYFILE_JSON`
 2. Run the ssh command specified in the terraform output: `gcloud compute ssh {vm name}`

+## Testing the VPN
+### GCP -> AWS
+1. Connecto to the GCP instance as per previous point
+2. ssh into the private ip of the wp servers.
+Find the ip in the output of the `make apply` command under the name: `AWS wp-server private ips`.
+Then do `ssh demo@<wp-private-ip>`.
+Password is `demo`.

+Now you have connected from a GCP VM to an AWS vm using a VPN.

 ## Acknowledgements

 Based on: